Online Harassment of Japanese Celebrities and Influencers: Dataset

 \subsubsection{Demographic Information}

-The participants provided their demographic information, including gender (women, men, and no answer) and age (ten-year age level and no answer).
-In the following regression analyses, men and 60s were a reference to the gender and age-level variables, respectively.
-The numbers of women, men, and no answer were 172, 39, and 2, respectively.
-The number of participants in the age levels from the 20s, 30s, 40s, 50s, and 60s was 2, 57, 91, 41, and 6, respectively.
-No answer was 16.
+The participants provided their demographic information, including gender (female, male, and ``I do not respond'') and age in ten-year intervals (under 20\footnote{We instructed participants under 15 years to respond with their parents or guardians.}; 20s, 30s, 40s, 50s, and over 60s; and ``I do not respond'').
+We used this coarse age-level grading to avoid identifying famous people about whom much information is publicly available.
+In the following regression analyses, ``male'' is a reference category for gender.
+The numbers of women, men, and no response were 172, 39, and 2, respectively.
+The numbers of participants in the age levels from the under 20s, 20s, 30s, 40s, 50s, and over 60s groups were 0, 2, 57, 91, 41, and 6, respectively. ``I do not respond.'' was selected 16 times.